ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -Create a lobby or go in Singleplayer

--Place mouse cursor in "Select map" menu
+-Place mouse cursor in "Select map" menu (important)

 -Go back in L4D2 map Selector and press with windows key or alt tap